 3. The following table gives production yield per hectare of wheat of 100 farms of a village.

 |Production Yield (in kg/ha)||50-55||55-60||60-65||65-70||70-75||75-80|

 Change the distribution to a more than type distribution and draw its ogive.

 Converting the given distribution to a more than type distribution, we get

 |More than or equal to 50||100|

-Get other learning materials such as notes, books, previous year question papers, etc. to practice well.
+Get other learning materials such as notes, books, previous year question papers, etc. to practise well.
 Solving sample papers are also of great help for students to understand the paper pattern and score well.
-Eventually, NCERT solutions found as the best materials for students to practice with for all the subjects class-wise and chapter-wise.
+The NCERT solutions are considered the best materials for students to practice with, for all the subjects class-wise and chapter-wise.